Brandon Hepburn: Detroit Lions

 Hepburn was selected by the Detroit Lions in the seventh round (245th overall) of the 2013 NFL draft.
+On May 8, he signed his rookie contract with Detroit, agreeing to a four-year, $2.21 million deal with a $45,896 signing bonus.
+Hepburn was waived by the Lions on August 31 as part of final roster cuts.
+He was signed to the team's practice squad the next day.

-The Lions later signed Hepburn to a reserve/future contract on January 3, 2014.
+Hepburn signed a reserve/future contract with the Lions on January 3, 2014.
+He was waived on August 30 as part of final roster cuts.

 Philadelphia Eagles

-Hepburn was signed to the Philadelphia Eagles practice squad on September 9, 2014.
-On September 30, 2014, he was released.
-On October 7, 2014, Hepburn was re-signed to practice squad.
-On January 5, 2015, he signed a future contract.
-On August 14, 2015, Hepburn was waived after having suffered an abdominal injury.
-On August 17, 2015, he was placed on injured reserve.
-On August 21, 2015, Hepburn was waived from injured reserve.
-On November 30, 2015, he was placed on injured reserve.
+Hepburn was signed to the Philadelphia Eagles practice squad on September 9, 2014, and was released on September 30.
+He was re-signed to practice squad on October 7.
+On January 5, 2015, Hepburn signed a future contract.
+He was waived on August 14 after having suffered an abdominal injury.
+On August 17, Hepburn was placed on injured reserve.
+He was waived from injured reserve on August 21.
+On November 30, 2015, Hepburn was placed on injured reserve.

 Dallas Cowboys

 Hepburn signed to the Dallas Cowboys on June 8, 2016.
 On September 3, 2016, he was released by the Cowboys.

 Personal life

 Hepburn was born in Nyack, New York, on December 6, 1989, the son of Gregory Hepburn and Adris Swift.
 His older sister, Yvana, was an All-Big East hurdler at South Florida.

 Hepburn credited The Magic School Bus and hands-on science kits with igniting his passion for math and science during his early years.
 At Florida A&M, he majored in biochemistry and was part of an undergraduate research team investigating cancer treatments using copper.
 As a senior in 2012, Hepburn and his team presented their findings at an American Chemical Society conference in San Diego.
 He was motivated by his grandmother, who had died from cancer six years earlier.
 Hepburn was also the president of the Rattlers Association of Chemists.

 As of 2023, Hepburn lived in Baltimore, Maryland.